UNIQUELY IDENTIFY YOUR BOOKS WITH AN ISBN

 The first thing you need to do when you publish your title is to allocate it an ISBN.
 The International Standard Book Number (ISBN) is a unique product identifier for books and related material.
 It is the most important number you will need and aids the listing, discovery and distribution of your books.

-Whilst it is not a legal requirement to allocate ISBNs to your books, it is used by publishers, booksellers and libraries for ordering, listing and stock control purposes.
+While it is not a legal requirement to allocate ISBNs to your books, it is used by publishers, booksellers and libraries for ordering, listing and stock control purposes.
 The systems they use all rely on the ISBN to identify books ensuring they select and stock the correct title and edition, from the right publisher.

 The Nielsen ISBN Agency for UK & Ireland is here to help and support you in the process of purchasing and allocating your ISBNs to your books.
-The quickest and simplest way to buy your ISBN’s is via our ISBN store: www.nielsenisbnstore.com but if you have any queries, please contact us: firstname.lastname@example.org .
+The quickest and simplest way to buy your ISBNs is via our ISBN Store: www.nielsenisbnstore.com but if you have any queries, please contact us: email@example.com

 For more information please read our FAQs

 When you first purchase your ISBN(s) from the Nielsen ISBN Store you will be asked to register.
 Please keep your username and password safe for the next time you need to make a purchase.